wenceorg/phys52015/site/content/coursework.md

 Write up a short description (max one page) of your OpenMP parallelisation scheme.
 You should explain what problems arise when trying to parallelise the loops, and how you solve them.
-You should include this writeup in your repository as PDF file called `part1.pdf`.
+You should include this writeup in your repository as a PDF file called `part1.pdf`.

 ## Part 2: MPI